VNP46A2 - VIIRS/NPP Gap-Filled Lunar BRDF-Adjusted Nighttime Lights Daily L3 Global 500m Linear Lat Lon Grid

 - Cloud Mask Quality Flag

-- Snow Flag
+- Snow/Ice Flag

-- VIIRS Black Marble Product User Guide
+- The The Black Marble User Guide (Version 2.0, October 2024)

 Shortname: | VNP46A2 |